zester/Quantum/README.md

-About The Chipara Project
+About The Quantum Project
 -------------------------

-The Chipara Project's aim is to create a complete uniformed Hybrid C++/JavaScript Hardware, Software & Operating System Development Framework, a modular all in one solution to building "System, Desktop, Web, Multimedia, and Game Applications.
+The Quantum Project's aim is to create a complete uniformed Hybrid C++/JavaScript Hardware, Software & Operating System Development Framework, a modular all in one solution to building "System, Desktop, Web, Multimedia, and Game Applications.
 Doing all of this and still keeping 4 key concepts in mind, "Design, Style, Construct, Deploy"